rsibanez89/simple-post-messages-sails/README.md

 ## Doing it yourself
 ### Setting up the environment
 1. Install nodejs (https://nodejs.org/)
-2. Install sails (remember tu use admin rights when open CMD, I'm using windows)
+2. Install sails (remember to use admin rights when open CMD, I'm using windows)

 	```sh
 	$ npm -g install sails